Periodic Single-Pass Instruction Sequences: Discussion and conclusions

-So in PGLA's projection of $|\mathtt a;\#k;\herhaal 3|_{pgla}$, deadlock $\di$ \emph{either} arises from the added $\#0$ instruction \emph{or} from the interplay with $\herhaal 3$ and the original jump instruction $\#k$.
-This we now consider rather arbitrary, and we prefer to view $K$, a proper subset of PGLA, as the programming language that is closest to PGA.
+So in PGLA's projection of $|\mathtt a;\#k;\herhaal 3|_{pgla}$, deadlock $\di$ \emph{either} arises from the added jump instruction $\#0$, \emph{or} from the interplay with $\herhaal 3$ and the original jump instruction $\#k$, \emph{or} does not arise.
+This we now consider rather arbitrary and we prefer to view $\ISP$, a proper subset of PGLA, as the program notation that is closest to PGA.

-Our conclusion is that we consider PGA the more basic theory for providing semantics for sequential programming (instead of $L$ or $K$), if only because there is no canonical interpretation of $L$ outside $K$.
-This agrees with the point of departure adopted in~\cite{BL02}: a programming language is a pair $(E,\phi)$ with $E$ a set of expressions (the programs) and $\phi$ a projection function to PGA.
-In particular, the projection function $\lata$ maintains its definitional status: it agrees with the original definition of PGLA and at the same time with $K$ as the (proper) subset of its programs.
-We note that $K$ satisfies a property that is often seen in imperative programming: if
+Thus, our final conclusion is to avoid the question of ``too large repeat counters'' and to state that $u_1;\ldots;u_k;\herhaal n$ is not a program whenever $k>n$.
+This agrees with the point of view to consider PGA the more basic theory for providing semantics for sequential programming from a \emph{mathematical} point of view (instead of $\IS$ or $\ISP$) and with the point of departure adopted in~\cite{BL02}: a programming language is a pair $(E,\phi)$ with $E$ a set of expressions (the programs) and $\phi$ a projection function to PGA.
+Finally, we note that $\ISP$ shares a property that is often seen in imperative programming: if

-is a program, then $P$ and $Q$ need not be (well-formed) programs.
-This is not the case in PGA where decomposition of concatenated programs is valid, or in the setting of SPIs.
+is a $\IS$-program, then $P$ and $Q$ need not be $\IS$-programs (while \IS-expressions satisfy by definition the property that their decomposition yields \IS-expressions, and the same can be said for SPIs).

-Finally, a word on related work: PGA can be viewed as a theory of instruction sequences with our kernel $K$ or PGLA as one of its many representations.
-Unfortunately, we have not been able to identify any pre-existing theory by other authors to which this work can be related in a convincing manner.
-The phrase \emph{instruction sequence} seems not to play a clear role in the theory of programming.
-The software engineering literature at large features many uses of this phrase, but only in a casual setting.